Callide Dam

-The Callide Dam is an earth and rock-fill dam which was constructed in 1965 to supply water for the Callide Power Station in Mount Murchison near Biloela in the state of Queensland, Australia.
-The impoundment of the dam is Lake Callide, which holds 136370 ML at an average depth of 10.5 m and a surface area of 1240 ha at full capacity.
+The Callide Dam is an earth and rock-fill embankment dam across the Callide Creek, located near Biloela, Queensland, Australia.
+Completed in 1965, the resultant reservoir, Lake Callide, was formed for the purpose of supplying water for irrigation and the thermal Callide Power Station in Mount Murchison.
+The dam is operated by SunWater.

+The dam is 37 m high and 2118 m long.
+When at full capacity, the reservoir holds 136370 ML at an average depth of 10.5 m over a surface area of 1240 ha, drawing from a 518 km2 catchment.
+The irrigated area is approximately 272 km2.

 History

-In 1988, gates were added to the spillway to increase the capacity of the dam in 1988.
-SunWater, the water supply and services company, has undertaken a multi-station upgrade program to ensure highest levels of safety for dams of their responsibility.
-The Callide spillway was scheduled to be upgraded in the 'medium-term' range from 2008.
+In 1988, gates were added to the spillway to increase the capacity of the dam.
+SunWater completed a multi-station upgrade program to ensure highest levels of safety for dams of their responsibility.
+The spillway at the Callide Dam was scheduled to be upgraded in the 'medium-term' range from 2008.
 In 2021, the spillway gates were to be removed and serviced to address vibration during their operation.
 In February 2015, the radial spillway gates on the dam automatically opened as a result of heavy rain from Tropical Cyclone Marcia.
 Severe flooding resulted downstream from the dam.
-In May 2015, a class action lawsuit against the dam operator SunWater was launched by residents affected by the flooding.
-The class action was dropped in February 2016.
+In May 2015, a class action lawsuit against SunWater was launched by residents affected by the flooding; however, it was dropped in February 2016.

 The dam's highest recorded level was 102.37% of capacity in March 2017 as a result of heavy rains from ex Tropical Cyclone Debbie.